Halo-Lab/jessie/README.md

 # Jessie

-This is a fun project for adding special syntax into Sass to define various dimensions based on the _unit_ value.
+This is a project for adding special syntax into Sass to define various dimensions based on the _unit_ value.

 ## Description

 The _unit_ is responsive value that express a width of a column in a grid with **64** (default) columns.
-That grid have **100vw** width.
+The grid have **100vw** width.

 Firstly, you should call the `init` mixin that will define the global `unit` value.
 It has four optional parameters (all with default values):